Skip Navigation

 Get a list of topics and consumer groups from your old add-on:

-Now, you can create those topics and consumer groups on your new add-on:
+Now, you can create those topics as well as the consumer groups (if applicable, only for multi-tenant Kafka) on your new add-on:

 Step 4: Double-Write to the Old and New Add-ons